YiFanYUE99/Degas_experiment/README.md

-# Degas_experiment
+# Figures and codes in paper "Finding the optimal degassing condition for linear polyacrylamide coated capillaries used in capillary zone electrophoresis-mass spectrometry-based top-down proteomics"
-Figures in paper "Finding the optimal degassing condition for linear polyacrylamide coated capillaries used in capillary zone electrophoresis-mass spectrometry-based top-down proteomics"
+The images shown are in a low-resolution version.
+For the high-resolution original, please refer to the original publication.

 ## Schematic
 ![](https://github.com/YiFanYUE99/Degas_experiment/blob/main/pic/Schematic.jpg)